jameshkramer/docs/docs/standard/linq/linq-xml-events.md

 LINQ to XML events enable you to be notified when an XML tree is altered.

-You can add events to an instance of any <xref:System.Xml.Linq.XObject>.
+You can add events to any instance of any <xref:System.Xml.Linq.XObject>.
 The event handler will then receive events for modifications to that <xref:System.Xml.Linq.XObject> and any of its descendants.
 For example, you can add an event handler to the root of the tree, and handle all modifications to the tree from that event handler.

 For examples of LINQ to XML events, see <xref:System.Xml.Linq.XObject.Changing> and <xref:System.Xml.Linq.XObject.Changed>.